asian coleslaw

-I promise this Asian Coleslaw will be your go-to side dish salad this summer.
-You can whip it up in minutes and the super yummy sesame flavored dressing turns the crunchy cabbage and carrots into a mouth-watering bite.
+I promise this Sesame Coleslaw will be your go-to side dish salad this summer.
+You can whip it up in minutes and the super yummy sesame-flavored dressing turns the crunchy cabbage and carrots into a mouth-watering bite.

 I originally shared this recipe on February 11, 2014.
 I have updated the images and some of the text today.